The Opioid Epidemic… A “Green” Light in the Darkness

 How does CBD work?

-Our bodies have an endocannabinoid system with 50 CB1 gene receptors and 250 CB2 gene receptors.
+Our bodies have an endocannabinoid system with hundreds of CB gene receptors.
 These CB gene receptors are located all over your body including in the brain, skin, connective tissue, glands, immune cells, digestive tract, and reproductive organs.
 They also play an important role in human health and homeostasis.
-THC has a strong affinity for CB1 receptors found in high concentrations in the brain and so cause the psychoactive effects of marijuana.
+THC has a strong affinity for a type of CB receptors found in high concentrations in the brain and so cause the psychoactive effects of marijuana.

 Dr. Margaret Gedde, a Stanford-trained pathologist and award-winning researcher, said, "When I started hearing the results patients were getting, I realized that the reason why [marijuana] could do so many different things in the body without being toxic is because it is acting through this natural endocannabinoid system in our bodies.
 That's when I said 'Wow.
 This is huge.
 There's nothing like this in medicine.
 There's nothing that I can prescribe that comes close to what this can do for people.’”
 (13)